 Dr Blanche Cupido, MB ChB, FCP (SA), Cert.Cardio.
 (SA)

 Dr Blanche Cupido is a consultant adult cardiologist working at Groote Schuur Hospital, UCT Private Academic Hospital and the University of Cape Town(UCT), South Africa.
-She did her undergraduate training at UCT, graduating in 2001 and spent 2 years in Kwazulu Natal, completing her internship and community service.
-After working in the UK for a year, she returned to Groote Schuur Hospital to complete her physician training in 2009 and her cardiology subspecialist training in 2013.
-She is currently doing a Fellowship in Adult Congenital Heart Disease in Leeds, United Kingdom with the aim of returning to South Africa to establish a dedicated Adult Congenital Service.
+She completed her physician training in 2009 and her cardiology subspecialist training in 2013.
+She recently returned to SA after doing a Fellowship in Adult Congenital Heart Disease in Leeds, United Kingdom with the aim of establishing a dedicated ACHD service at Groote Schuur Hospital, Cape Town, South Africa.

 Jared is a pediatric cardiologist in the greater Washington DC area, Maryland and northern Virginia since 2011 when he joined Child Cardiology Associates/Mednax Medical Group and INOVA Fairfax Children’s Hospital in Fairfax, VA as an attending pediatric cardiologist.
 He is director of the exercise physiology lab and sports cardiology for the practice, but also has expertise in general pediatric cardiology and fetal cardiology.
 He obtained his medical degree from Washington University in St. Louis and completed his pediatric residency at Johns Hopkins Hospital in Baltimore, MD and pediatric cardiology fellowship at Nationwide Children’s Hospital in Columbus, OH.
 He lives in Silver Spring, MD with his wife and 5 children.
 He is actively involved and on the board of directors for many local organizations and is a guest writer for the health and wellness section of a local newspaper.
 He is a member of the ACC, AHA and ASE.